Back to Starting a Business

 The 5 pieces of equipment you (really) need when starting a small business

-So you’ve found your diamond and you’re ready to take the leap into running a small business — go you!
-This is the most exciting part of your journey as a founder, but you are likely to find it’s also one of the most overwhelming, as there are so many decisions to make in these early stages.
+So you’ve found your diamond and what you love to do in life and you’re ready to take the leap into running a small business — go you!
+This is the most exciting part of your journey as a founder, but you’ll find it’s also one of the most overwhelming times, as there are lots of decisions to make in these early stages.
 One of the first of these is exactly what equipment you need to get your business up and running — and it’s an important one, if you want to spend your budget wisely.

-Product imagery is a common worry for small business owners, but there’s no need to overcomplicate things or spend too much money (at least to begin with) on getting that perfect shot.
+Creating strong product imagery is a common worry for small business owners, but there’s no need to overcomplicate things or spend a lot of money (at least to begin with) on getting that perfect shot.
 Most smartphones nowadays have cameras that will take high quality photos in various formats (in fact, there are all sorts of brilliant features to be found, that you probably didn’t even know existed), so save yourself some extra cash in your early months and see what you can do with what you already have in the palm of your hand (or pocket).

 If you’re due (or overdue) an upgrade, prioritise a brilliant camera with plenty of storage on your next device.
 That’s really all you need to get snapping (along with a sprinkle of creativity to come up with beautiful flatlays and backdrops for your perfect shot).
 If you’re stuck for inspiration, there are plenty of people out there giving away free tips and ideas on how to take photos on an iPhone on social media (Instagram and TikTok often have lots of video tutorials in this area).